^

 Banking Sector Overview

-The banking sector in Zambia is relatively small but has grown in recent years.
-The sector is regulated by the Bank of Zambia, which oversees the operations of commercial banks, microfinance institutions, and other financial institutions.
-There are currently 18 commercial banks operating in Zambia, with some of the largest banks including Zanaco, Standard Chartered, Barclays Bank, and First National Bank.
-The banking sector in Zambia is dominated by foreign-owned banks, with the majority of banks being subsidiaries of international banks.
+The banking sector in Zambia has continued to grow steadily and is regulated by the Bank of Zambia (BoZ).
+It comprises 18 commercial banks, with key players such as Zanaco, Standard Chartered, Barclays Bank, and First National Bank.
+The sector remains dominated by foreign-owned banks, largely subsidiaries of international banking groups.